calebhendrickson/portfolio2/README.md

 # portfolio3
-E-commerce webpage created with React
+E-commerce web application created with Angular, HTML, and lite-server